Red Sox vs. Athletics Player Props Betting Odds

 Devers Stats

 - Devers will look for his fourth straight game with a hit in this matchup.
-In his last five games he is hitting .350 with three doubles, three home runs and four RBI.
+During his last five outings he is hitting .350 with three doubles, three home runs and four RBI.

 Devers Recent Games